 Olivia is the disability officer for her Constituency Labour Party(CLP), a very passionate activist, who has played a very active role in encouraging the integration of the members of the community through dialogue and other proactive engagements.

-Olivia is the visionary director of REOPASS family navigators Ltd, an organisation that provides practical support to vulnerable migrants and refugees.She is likewise the founder of Reinvent African Diaspora Network, UK (RADET) an educational initiative that stimulates debate on migration and diaspora studies through roundtable discussions, conferences and training in furtherance of ‘Reinventing Africa’ using the Sustainable development goals principles.
+Olivia is the CEO of REOPASS family navigators Ltd, a not for profit organisation that exists to work with and signpost families that have been separated and divorced .She is likewise the chairperson of Reinvent African Diaspora Network, UK (RADET) an educational initiative that stimulates debate on migration and diaspora studies through roundtable discussions, conferences and training in furtherance of ‘Reinventing Africa’ using the Sustainable development goals principles.

 Olivia is a mental aid first aider and also a member of the Board of the Nous organisation UK, a mental health awareness outfit in the UK .
 She is currently the Vice President of Africa Security Forum responsible for handling all women’s security issues – as a result, she worked tirelessly to improve community understanding of domestic violence issues, and women related security challenges.
 Olivia has written two books, Africans in the UK, migration, integration and significance; and Globalisation, Human Security and Social inclusion.
 She is currently working on her next book series.

 Her favourite quote is “Life becomes harder for us when we live for others, but it also becomes richer and happier.’’